evanxuw/Primary-Care-Payment/README.md

 ## Description

-The necessity to claim earned but uncollected revenue is paramount for the financial well-being of the hospitals.
+Understanding revenue is paramount for the financial well-being of various hospitals/clinics/programs.
+The financial class payor mix and the various departments and cost centers that make up Community Oriented Primary Care, Whole Person Integrated Care, Primary Care, and Specialty Care create a blended reimbursement schedule that is often difficult to understand outside of Finance and Accounting.
 Uncollected funds affect resources available to patients

 ## Getting Started